cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/datetime.md

 GET /events/?dateFrom=2025-07-01T00:00:00+02:00&dateTo=2025-08-31T23:59:59+02:00&availableTo=*&availableFrom=*
 ```

-Since any overlap is a match with range queries, you can explicitely exclude anything that falls outside of your range using advanced queries.
+Since any overlap is a match with range queries, you can explicitly exclude anything that falls outside of your range using advanced queries.
 The query below will look for events that take place in the summer of 2025 but don't start before or finish after the summer months (July, August):

 ```
 GET /events/?q=dateRange:[2025-07-01T00\:00\:00%2B02\:00 TO 2025-08-31T23\:59\:59%2B02\:00] NOT dateRange:[* TO 2025-06-30T23\:59\:59%2B02\:00] NOT dateRange:[2025-09-01T00\:00\:00%2B02\:0 TO *]&availableTo=*&availableFrom=*